roman-milk/roman-milk.github.io/my-submissive-teacher-3-hole-slut.md

  "No better place than the present," she shrugged, as she lowered herself on my already stiff cock impressively smoothly considering her intoxicated state.

  "Fuck, I love how quickly you recover.
 My ex was one and done."
-Report_Story #3